syedhassaanahmed/syedhassaanahmed/README.md

 - Out of all the agile practices commonly used, estimating work items and trying to measure project velocity is the least useful.
 - New systems are best designed by a small number of minds, not committees.
 - Have someone in the team who owns the overall vision and direction of a system.
 Without it, the architecture will degrade over time as it gets pulled in different directions.
+- Your team is only as good as your weakest code reviewer.
 - Beware of hyped or fashionable tech (looking at you Kubernetes 😉).
 CS and engineering fundamentals don’t change much over time.
 - Have the same high standards for all the code you write, from tests, little scripts to the inner loop of your critical system.
 - It doesn't matter if you write the tests first, last, or in the middle, but all code must have good tests.